data-pup/misc-notes/twiggy-issue-58/NOTES.md

 workspace?
 If so, use the same version for the sake of consistency.
 Otherwise, we will need to add this (most likely specifically to `twiggy_analyze`).

+NOTE: This will be fleshed out in more detail in a different document.